UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_homework.md

 #### 5. Enter Your Bank PIN with Lockout

-Let's alter the previous assignment ("Enter Your Bank PIN") to lock the user out after 3 incorrect tries.
+For this assignment, we can start where we left off on the last assingment and make a few modifications to lock the user out after 3 incorrect tries.
 You can simulate locking the user out by stopping your program.

+You should have two files.
+One of assingment #4 and another for #5.

 Below is sample output of what you might see when running your program.
 Your output style and text should be the same as what we have provided below: